Sokoodo/PvpRankingTelegramBot/README.md

 ### /top20
 It creates 3 buttons, one for every PokemonGo League, and when you choose one it will display the top20 of that specific league.
+## Future Implementations
+Function that with a given pokemon name can find its rank and other information.